 St. Nicholas is an active church.
 SPMMMV provides public access through our tour program on Saturdays.
 These hours may be delayed or cancelled due to church activities.
 Please check our website or Facebook for any cancellation notices.
 Tours at other hours must be scheduled through SPMMMV.
 Mural viewing is not possible during regularly schedule weekly mass services.

 Please fill in all required* fields.

-Public tours, led by docents, are held on Saturdays at 11:00 am.
+Public tours, led by docents, are held on Saturdays at 11:00 am and 12:30pm.
 Private tours at other times are by appointment only.
 A minimum of eight people or a donation of $80 is required.
 Due to church schedule, private tours are not available after 3:00 pm on Saturday or before 12:30 pm on Wednesday.

 For advance reservation (including pre-payment of admission fee) and private tour requests email us at firstname.lastname@example.org.

 Please remember that St. Nicholas is an active parish.
 Mural viewing is NOT allowed during regularly scheduled Mass, 5:00 pm Saturday and 8:00 am Wednesday, or during other church-related activities.

 Please try to arrive at least 10 minutes ahead of the tour start time.
 If you arrive late, you may join a tour in progress or wait for the next one.
 The $10 admission is still required.